The Day Eric Clapton Announced Cream’s Breakup

 Recording of Cream's first two albums – 1966's Fresh Cream and the following year's Disraeli Gears – went relatively smoothly, yielding hits like "I Feel Free" and "Sunshine of Your Love."
 But by the time they got around to recording 1968's Wheels of Fire, which was released in July, things had taken a more abusive turn, with each member trying to overpower the others by sheer instrumental volume.

 The studio half of Wheels of Fire – a double LP that includes a live disc – was recorded during three separate sessions.
 The concert songs were culled from two performances in San Francisco in March.
 Relationships had deteriorated so much by that point that Bruce and Baker would frequently argue, on- and off-stage.
-At one show, Clapton was so fed up with their battles that he walked off.
+Clapton was so fed up with their battles at one show that he walked off.
 Rumor has it that neither of his bandmates noticed.

-So finally, on July 10, 1968, after mulling the idea for almost a year, Clapton announced that Cream were breaking up.
-But the band actually stuck around for most of the rest of the year, playing a farewell tour (which culminated in a final gig at the Royal Albert Hall in London on Nov.
+So finally, on July 10, 1968, after mulling the idea for almost a year, Clapton announced that Cream was breaking up.
+But the band stuck around for most of the rest of the year, playing a farewell tour (which culminated in a final gig at the Royal Albert Hall in London on Nov.
 26) and recording three songs for one last album, Goodbye, which was released in 1969 and filled out with a handful of live cuts from the farewell tour.

 The band's final show was aired on the BBC in January 1969.
-But by then, they were pretty much just going through the motions to fulfill whatever contractual obligations were left.
+But by then, they were pretty much going through the motions to fulfill whatever contractual obligations were left.
 At their peak, which is scattered among their first three great albums, Cream laid the foundations for bands to go harder, faster and louder.
-It turned into a bit of a mess during the last months, with egos colliding and amps cranked.
+It turned into a mess during the last months, with egos colliding and amps cranked.
 But it really couldn't have ended any other way.

 Listen to Cream's 'I'm So Glad'